Two workshops for the Hertfordshire Folk Association, January 2002

 A dance from the Packington's Pound collection put together by Tom Cook and recorded by Wild Thyme.
 I'm not sure whether you would call the tune a slow Schottische.
 My understanding of the difference between a Schottische and a Hornpipe is that you dance a Schottische to a 1-2-3-hop and a Hornpipe to a step-hop, and that Phillebelula All The Way — the standard tune for Nottingham Swing — is a Schottische, not a hornpipe.
 But you can do either step to either rhythm, so that may not help you much.

 Anyway, Tom suggests a gentle 1-2-3-hop for most of this.
-And a note to the scholars: the last four bars are the “Right and Left” shown diagrammatically in Matthew Welch's Country Dances of 1767, so don't assume that “Right and Left” always meant “Four changes of a circular hey”; it did in Playford's day but then it changed.
+And a note to the scholars: the last four bars are the “Right and Left” shown diagrammatically in Matthew Welch's Country Dances of 1767, so don't assume that “Right and Left” always meant “Four changes with hands”; it did in Playford's day but then it changed.

 Measured Obsession — Fried de Metz Herman, Potter's Porch, 1991